 Anything wrapped in a dough is a favourite in my books.

-The first time I had heard of or seen Taiwanese Green Onion Pancake Beef Rolls was when I watched an episode of Guy Fieri’s “Triple D” (Diners, Drive-Ins and Dives).
+The first time I had heard of or seen Chinese Green Onion Pancake Beef Rolls was when I watched an episode of Guy Fieri's "Triple D" (Diners, Drive-Ins and Dives).

-Commonly found in Taiwan, they are rolled Chinese green onion (scallion) pancakes filled with tender slow-cooked beef.
+Commonly found in Taiwan, they consist of Chinese green onion (scallion) pancakes filled with tender slow-cooked beef.

 The green onion pancakes are pan-fried in a little oil until crisp and golden brown.

-The Green Onion Pancake Beef Rolls contain 4 main elements:
+These Chinese Green Onion Pancake Beef Rolls are made up of 4 main components: